Star Wars Infinities: Synopsis

 Before the fleet leaves for Endor, Leia receives Luke's message from R2-D2 which reveals that they are twins and that Vader is their father.
 A second transmission reveals Luke's subsequent capture and that no rescue attempt is to be made.
 Leia takes the Slave-1, commandeered after Fett's death, and heads straight to the Death Star to rescue Luke.
 Han realizes what has happened and asks Lando if he can accompany him and Chewbacca on the Falcon.

 Leia arrives at the Death Star, but is soon captured and brought before the Emperor.
 Meanwhile, the Rebel fleet outside the Death Star engages the Imperial fleet while waiting for the ground assault team to destroy the shield generator.
 However, the battle between the Rebel and Imperial units on Endor disturbs the Ewoks, causing them to attack both sides.

 On the Death Star, Palpatine orders Vader to kill Leia.
 Luke unleashes his lightsaber and duels with Vader himself.
 Vader overpowers Luke and the Emperor tells him to join them or die.
 Leia attempts to intervene, but is subdued by Force Lightning from the Emperor.

 Han, despite his blindness, takes Chewbacca's place in the Falcon's gunner turret after Chewbacca is injured.
-The Falcon flies down to Endor and destroys the shield generator, allowing the Rebel fleet in space to enter the half-completed Death Star.
+The Falcon flies down to Endor after a Kamikaze Rebel sacrifices himself to destroy the Imperial bunker exposing the shield over the moon, and destroy the shield generator itself, allowing the Rebel fleet in space to enter the half-exposed Death Star.
 Lando takes the Falcon back to the Death Star to rescue Luke and Leia.

 Luke is face-to-face with Vader, and reveals that he and Leia are Vader's children.
 Vader is stunned by the revelation but declares that it is now too late.
 Luke and Vader's duel continues.
 Vader overpowers Luke, at the cost of one of his arms.
 However, Vader is unable to kill his own children and surrenders; this turns Vader away from the dark side of the Force, and he becomes Anakin Skywalker once again.

 During the duel, the Emperor escapes and Luke and Leia carry their wounded father to the Falcon waiting in the docking bay; they escape and the Death Star explodes.
 Sometime later, on the Rebel flagship, Luke informs Mon Mothma that the Emperor is alive and still a threat.
 Anakin, a Jedi once more and now clad in a white variation of the life-support suit he wore as Vader, agrees to help the Rebels track down Palpatine.